Installing and using software

 [fe-open-01]$ vncserver

-The display id (:3 in this example) is needed when you want to connect the VNC client.
+The display id (:1 in the example output above) is needed when you want to connect to the desktop with your VNC client.